-- CLO.1 Understanding of the key concepts, and trends associated with Digital Marketing & Internet Technologies. - CLO.2 Hands-on familiarity with the leading tools and techniques used in the customer-facing aspects of Digital Marketing & Internet Technologies. - CLO.3 Conceptual and practical education in the best practices used by industry leaders to produce superior business results in the management of Digital Marketing & Internet Technologies. - CLO.4 Explain emerging trends in digital marketing and critically assess the use of digital marketing tools by applying relevant marketing theories and frameworks. - CLO.5 Interpret for entrepreneur development the traditional marketing mix within the context of a changing and extended range of digital strategies and tactics.
+- CLO.1 Understand key concepts, and trends associated with Digital Marketing & Internet Technologies. - CLO.2 Hands-on familiarity with the leading tools and techniques used in the customer-facing aspects of Digital Marketing & Internet Technologies. - CLO.3 Conceptualize and do practical education in the best practices used by industry leaders to produce superior business results in the management of Digital Marketing & Internet Technologies. - CLO.4 Explain emerging trends and gain skills in digital marketing and critically assess the use of digital marketing tools by applying relevant marketing theories and frameworks. - CLO.5 Interpret for entrepreneur development the traditional marketing mix within the context of a changing and extended range of digital strategies and tactics.